Heizmann/StudentProjects/README.md

 * Motivation: See https://github.com/ultimate-pa/ultimate/wiki/Finished-Project-Topics#quantifier-elimination-for-div-and-mod
 * Related to linear arithmetic (on modules instead of vector spaced). especially to Smith normal form. https://en.wikipedia.org/wiki/Smith_normal_form

+### Topic T04: The UniHorn CHC solver

+### Topic T05: Poor-man's tree interpolation (interpolation wrapper)
+Craig interpolants are utilized by many verification tools.
+Only a few SMT solver support Craig interpolation.
+We have an implementation of a quantifier elimination.
+If you can eliminate quantifiers, you can compute Craig interpolants.
+In this project, we implement a wrapper for an SMT solver that allows the underlying SMT solver also to compute Craig interpolants.

 ### Topic T07: Faultlocalization
 Motivation: We do not only detect if there is a bug, we also want to pinpoint statement that could be responsible for the bug.
 [Poster](http://www2.informatik.uni-freiburg.de/~heizmann/2019TACAS-Christakis,Heizmann,Mansur,Schilling,Wustholz-SemanticFaultLocalizationAndSuspiciousnessRanking.pdf)